Turgay Demirel

-Turgay Demirel (born 2 May 1957) is a Turkish basketball executive and former basketball player, who is the president of FIBA Europe, a vice-president of FIBA and the former president of the Turkish Basketball Federation.
+Turgay Demirel (born 26 September 1957) is a Turkish basketball executive and former basketball player, who is the president of FIBA Europe, a vice-president of FIBA and the former president of the Turkish Basketball Federation.

 Early years

 Demirel was born in Istanbul in 1957.
 He graduated from the German High School in Istanbul and studied engineering at Middle East Technical University (METU) in Ankara.

 He became interested in basketball as a teenager with the support of his uncle, former national team player and Galatasaray President Prof. Dr. Ali Uras.
-Demirel first honed his skills on the court behind Uras's apartment.
-"My basketball story started with that hoop and after that I continued playing with my friends in Florya," Demirel has said.
+Demirel first honed his skills on the court at the backyard of the family apartment.
+"My basketball story started with that hoop and after that I continued playing with my friends in summer times in Florya," Demirel has said.

 Professional career

 His professional basketball career spanned 13 years, most of which he spent with Istanbul-based club Galatasaray.
 He retired as Galatasaray team captain in 1988 after having won two national championships.
 He also represented Turkey in international competition 41 times.

 During his playing career Demirel also took his first steps towards a successful business career, which included representing international companies such as Mikasa and Reebok in Turkey.